Advanced Maternal Age (AMA)

-Advanced maternal age (AMA) refers to a pregnancy in which the mother is over the age of 35.
-The age of the mother is significant because the probability of complications including infertility, miscarriage, multiple births, and certain fetal and maternal health complications increase with maternal age.
-These risks are considered substantially higher starting after the age of 35, and continue to increase until menopause.
+Advanced maternal age (AMA) refers to a pregnancy where the mother is over the age of 35.
+The age of the mother is significant because the probability of complications including infertility, miscarriage, multiple births, and certain fetal and maternal health complications increases with maternal age.
+These risks are considered substantially higher starting after the age of 35 and continue to increase until menopause.

 FertilitySmarts explains Advanced Maternal Age (AMA)

 The risks from advanced maternal age arise from a combination of factors.
 For one, women are born with a finite number of eggs; the female body does not produce new eggs, but only brings them to maturity through hormonal processes.
 The risk of chromosomal and other problems with eggs increases as the eggs age.
 A woman's hormonal cycles also change with age, which may lead to less reliable ovulation, more difficulty with fertilization and implantation, and more risks to pregnancy and delivery.

 It may be more difficult for women over 35 to become pregnant.
 Eggs may not be released as regularly, or those that do may have problems that prevent them from giving rise to a healthy pregnancy.
 Infertility is more common with advanced maternal age, and medical assistance to conceive may be required if attempts at natural conception are unsuccessful.